 B i o g r a p h y

-In 2010, Adina enrolled in Culinary school, temporarily putting her singing career on hold to pursue her passion for cooking.
-While she was working towards her Associate’s degree in Culinary arts, she worked as a line cook at a Triple-A Four Diamond Resort in Chandler, AZ.
+In 2010, Adina temporarily put her singing career on hold to pursue her passion for cooking.
+While working towards her associate degree in culinary arts, she worked as a line cook for a AAA Four Diamond luxury Phoenix resort.
 In August 2011, Adina officially added another title to her belt, chef.

 Resuming her singing career in 2013, Adina entered the studio with a sense of accomplishment.
 Giving voice to songs like Bad 4 Me, Blasphemy and her award-winning single Switch.
 Adina Howard’s chameleon-like nature has given her the ability to seamlessly remain relevant in an ever-changing industry.

 Recently celebrating the 25th anniversary of Freak Like Me as well as the success of her new #1 soulful house release Mind Reader with Reel People, Adina Howard continues to turn doubt into disbelief with her staying power.

 Adina continues to steal the room with her unique sexy charm and fiery spirit as she travels the world entertaining the masses with her classics and new hits.